HistoryThis section has been translated automatically.

 In systemic mastocytosis, at least 1 extracutaneous organ is affected.

-The teleangiectasia eruptiva perstans is clinically superficially impressive by the occurrence of multiple teleangiectasias and less by the characteristic pigmented spots of the urticaria pigmentosa.
+Teleangiectasia eruptiva perstans is clinically characterized by the appearance of multiple telangiectasias rather than the characteristic pigmented patches/papules of maculopapular cutaneous mastocytosis.

 You might also be interested in

 Most patients have an activating point mutation of the KIT gene (KIT D816V).
 However, both the expression of KIT (CD117) on the cell surface and the mutation are not specific for mastocytosis.